WenqinSHAO/rtt/docs/path_analysis.md

 sometimes not even able to present in all the Paris IDs.
 (Note, Paris IDs is sequentially scanned from 0 to 15, which takes at least 450min (30min * 15) to go through all of them for RIPE Atlas built-in traceroute.)
-This rule of thumb justifies the observation that the later part of 2nd segment should actually belong to 3nd segment, as the IFP of later segment is fully repeated at least once and lasts longer than the 2nd segment, thus more popular.
+This rule of thumb justifies the observation that the later part of 2nd segment should actually belong to the 3nd segment, as the IFP of the later segment is fully repeated at least once and lasts longer than the 2nd segment, thus more popular.

 Basing on such understanding, we propose backward extension on top of forward inclusion, which extends the segment backwardly if the later one is more popular among the two neighbouring segments.

+(TODO: maybe need to explain what does popular mean here)

 The pseudo code is give below:
 ```
 Algo: backward_extension